 In this guide, I’ll show you how to disable PowerShell with group policy.
-In addition, I’ll show you how to enabled it for specific users such as administrations while leaving it disabled for all other users.
+In addition, I’ll show you how to enable it for specific users such as administrations while leaving it disabled for all other users.

 Why Disable PowerShell?

 PowerShell is often used by malicious actors to spread malware throughout the network.
-PowerShell is enabled by default on Windows 10 for all users, attackers can utilize this tool to run malicious commands, access the file system, registry and more.
+PowerShell is enabled by default on Windows 10 for all users, attackers can utilize this tool to run malicious commands, access the file system, registry, and more.
 Ransomware is often distributed throughout the network via PowerShell.
 To learn more I recommend reading this white paper -> Security Primer – Ryuk

 Steps to Disable PowerShell with Group Policy